caojohnny/data-benchmark/README.md

 times are capable of outperforming flat-file formats, although I would be hesitant to use this in production.

-SQLite without using transactions were many orders of a magnitude slower than with transactions, so I cut it short at the 30 minute mark and re-ran the test without it.
+SQLite without using transactions was many orders of a magnitude slower than with transactions, so I cut it short at the 30 minute mark and re-ran the test without it.
+The same effect was repeated with MySQL, so the takeaway here is always use a transaction to wrap bulk insertions.

 Long story short, if I had to select one out of the list of options, I would honestly probably go with SQLite, with JSON coming up a close second *from